GreenteaOS/Greentea/User-Guide/Frequently-Asked-Questions.md

 this system is friendly and does not push "innovations" at you face, thus making you feel at home.

 [More info about what makes Greentea so special](https://github.com/GreenteaOS/Greentea/blob/master/README.md#what-makes-greentea-so-special)

+#### How to track the progress in real time?

+Visit [our Trello board](https://trello.com/b/zIHcmPnB) and check commits history of GitHub repos.

 #### What is Tofita?